abduTas/resume-sharing/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Start front with npm start
-and backend with nodemon server/serve.js
+Start frontend app with npm start and backend for the same with nodemon server/serve.js

 use 27017 port for mongodb  database